The American Dream Queen

 I can relate to those striving to achieve the “American Dream”, having created a brand that made it from “conception to CVS” after years of sacrifice, effort, and commitment.
 Yet as hard as it is in this day and age to keep what you earn, or as a former business partner from theDeep South would say, “eat what you kill”, I was humbled and inspired this past week.

-At the Bell Micro LPGA Classic in Mobile, AL, I was honored and privileged to meet the one and only Natalie Gulbis, a true American Dream Queen!
+At the Bell Micro LPGA Classic in Mobile, A.L., I was honored and privileged to meet the one and only Natalie Gulbis, a true American Dream Queen!
 Ok, in our “celebrity obsessed” society, please look past the physical beauty, the stunning athleticism and looks.
 Natalie is a marketing genius, and her work ethic is beyond belief.
 In fact, most all the ladies of the LPGA exhibit a commitment to their craft that would leave most mortal men in a stupor.
-But Natalie has taken it to another level, and I can only pray that those in power deem her being “fair”, and that they don’t decide that she has “made enough money”.
-This incredible woman earns every bit of it, walking the fairways of the world and converting it to “green”…
+But Natalie has taken it to another level, this incredible woman earns every bit of her success, walking the fairways of the world and converting it to “green”…

 - 5-6am – work-out – cardio – weights – stretching